maszaa/remote-desktop-software-controller/README.md

 ### Enable on startup

-1. Create a shortcut for `RDSC.exe`.
-2. Press `Windows` + `R` on your keyboard
-3. Then write `shell:startup` and hit `Enter`
-4. Folder for shortcuts to be executed in the Windows startup should open
-5. Copy thw shortcut to Windows startup folder
-6. Restart your computer to check if the configuration works.
-The server should now start at Windows startup.

-One other possible option is at `scripts/start.sh`
+One possible option is at `scripts/start.sh`

 There is also PowerShell version at `scripts/start.ps1`